quantcast/ios-measurement/README.md

 [[QuantcastMeasurement sharedInstance] logEvent:theEventStr withLabels:nil];
 ```
 `theEventStr` is the string that is associated with the event you are logging.
 Hierarchical information can be indicated by using a left-to-right notation with a period as a separator.
 For example, logging one event named "button.left" and another named "button.right" will create three reportable items in Quantcast Measure: "button.left", "button.right", and "button".
 There is no limit on the cardinality that this hierarchal scheme can create, though low-frequency events may not have an audience report due to the lack of a statistically significant population.

-#### Event Labels ####
-Most of Quantcast SDK's public methods have an option to provide one or more labels, or `nil` if no label is desired.
-A label is any arbitrary string that you want associated with an event.
-The label will create a second dimension in Quantcast Measure audience reporting.
-Normally, this dimension is a "user class" indicator.
-For example, you could use one of two labels in your app: one for users who have not purchased an app upgrade, and one for users who have purchased an upgrade.

-The `labels:` argument of most Quantcast SDK methods is typed to be an `id` pointer.
-However, it only accepts either a `NSString` object representing a single label, or a `NSArray` object containing one or more `NSString` objects representing a collection of labels to be applied to the event.

-Labels can also be set via the appLabels property.
-These labels can be changed at any time and will be automatically combined with the labels passed in any call taking labels.
-This can be convenient for those apps who find themselves passing the same labels everywhere.

-While there is no specific constraint on the intended use of the label dimension, it is not recommended that you use it to indicate discrete events; in these cases, use the `logEvent:withLabels:` method described under [Tracking App Events](#tracking-app-events).

 #### Geo-Location Measurement ####
 To turn on geo-location measurement, please take the following steps: